melodee-project/melodee-next/docs/IMPLEMENTATION_GUIDE.md

 # Implementation Guide (Phase Plan)

+**Audience:** Engineers and coding agents implementing Melodee

+**Purpose:** Sequence of implementation phases with links to canonical specs.

+**Source of truth for:** Implementation order and phase deliverables (not detailed behavior).

 Use this guide to sequence work for coding agents.
 Check off phases as completed.

 ## Phase Map